tinguy16/DH150-2020W/README.md

-<h1>Audiu App Redesign
+<h1>Audiu/SoundCloud App Redesign

 <h2>DH150 Assignment01: Heuristic Evaluation by Tina Nguyen

 <h3>Descripton of Community:

   With my UX design, I hope to contribute to the community of up-and-coming artists as well as those who are seeking to discover new music.
-I hope to improve the UX/UI of the Audiu app in order to foster an environment where artists can share their music, receive feedback, and hopefully gain new fans.
+I hope to improve the UX/UI of the Audiu or SoundCloud app in order to foster an environment where artists can share their music, receive feedback, and hopefully gain new fans.
 Through my redesign of the app, it is my goal to create a space that is conducive to interactional communication rather than just transactional communication.

-<h3>Information about app:
+<h3>Information about Audiu:

   <h4>Screenshots: